 Startup attempt #4 - Lifestyle business (2007)

-After five "fat & happy" years in a big company’s Corporate Development team, I made my 4th attempt at a startup.
-Towards the end of my stint at Bigco I was doing some work on some disruptive Wi-Fi business models, so I decided to launch my own Wi-Fi company called SkyBlox a few months after leaving.
+After five years in the Corporate Development team of a large company, I made my 4th attempt at a startup.
+Towards the end of my Corp Dev stint I was doing some work on some disruptive Wi-Fi business models, so I decided to launch my own Wi-Fi company called SkyBlox a few months after leaving.

 I was back on my own and created a business that over a hundred customers purchased...as long as I was the sales person.
 It wasn't a great idea, but it wasn't a train wreck either.
-Like a lot of startups, there was a 5% chance that something big could happen, but after 18 months it was clear that SkyBlox was an owner-operated lifestyle businesses.
+Like a lot of startups, there was a 5% chance that something big could happen, but after 18 months it was clear that SkyBlox was an owner-operated lifestyle business.

 Startup attempt #5 - Win (2010)

 I consider the last six months of SkyBlox to be the most magical period in my startup journey.
 SkyBlox was good enough to sell to some customers, but it wasn't going to be a big business.
 But it got us thinking a lot about how local consumers hear about local merchants.
 We became absolute experts in local print, TV, radio, coupon books, etc...if local merchants used it to drive new customers, we knew the cost and efficacy.
 So we were now experts in a particular space and we were working our asses off.
 That combination put us in a good spot to be lucky.

 My 5th attempt at a startup was a winner.
 Scoutmob took-off immediately upon launch.
 We doubled revenue every year for five years to millions of dollars, raised millions of dollars in venture capital, acquired millions of customers across the country entirely word-of-mouth (with no marketing staff or budget), reached profitability & sold the business.